noderod/Mackerel/README.md

   i.e. :
     python jurel.py Augustus 6 Augustus/+/Emperor of Rome

+  The program does not support any spaces in the topic, so they must be changed into "-".

-  Currently, only the first slide (the title), will have and accompanying image, which may be covering the text.
+  Currently, only the first slide (the title), will have an accompanying image, which may be covering the text.